jpulse-net/jpulse-framework/docs/dev/work-items.md

 - W-0: view: create tooltip on any element with jp-tooltip class
 - W-0: i18n: site specific and plugin specific translations & vue.js SPA support
 - W-037: view: create themes
-- W-0: markdown docs: a way to define the sequence of docs
 - W-0: deployment: docker strategy
 - W-0: auth controller: authentication with OAuth2 (see W-109 for flow design)
 - W-0: auth controller: authentication with LDAP (see W-109 for flow design)